k88hudson/git-flight-rules/README.md

 $ git add -N filename.x
 ```

 Then, you will need to use the `e` option to manually choose which lines to add.
+Running `git diff --cached` or
-Running `git diff --cached` will show you which lines you have staged compared to which are still saved locally.
+`git diff --staged` will show you which lines you have staged compared to which are still saved locally.

 <a href="stage-in-two-commits"></a>